tksh164/microsoft-graph-docs/concepts/changenotifications-for-virtualevent.md

 ## Receiving event notifications

-Virtual events resources receives notifications for the following changes:
-- **Event:** Refers to virtual event changes.
-- **Session:** Refers to the online meeting sessions created for virtual event.
-- **Registrant:** Refers to participant registration at the event level.
-While these notifications are at event level, the meta data can contain references to sessions.

 Notifications will include the resource url of the changed resource.
 A separate request to graph will be required to obtain the information of the changed resource.

 The below table indicates the supported notification and change types for the virtual events resource.